 Alex Nunn, who in my opinion is the authority on Rangers European prospects, says that Bereglazov is a big kid, who is strong in his own end and will chip in with the occasional offense.
 Nunn adds that Bereglazov would be a decent addition.

-I’m not even going to pretend that I know anything about this kid other than he probably likes Smirnoff Vodka, he idolized WWF wrestler Nikolai Volkoff, comedian Yakov Smirnoff is his favorite actor and he’s soon to become President Trump’s favorite Rangers prospect.
+I’m not even going to pretend that I know anything about this kid other than he probably likes Smirnoff Vodka, he idolized WWF wrestler Nikolai Volkoff, his favorite actor is comedian Yakov Smirnoff is and he’s soon to become President Trump’s favorite Rangers prospect.